feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

 ##DOXYGEN
 Doxygen is a tool for auto-generating API documentation.
-It generates documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.The main advantage of Doxygen is that you can write documentation directly within the comments of your source code.
+It generates documentation from annotated sources.
+The main advantage of Doxygen is that you can write documentation directly within the comments of your source code.
 Doxygen searches for source code in your tree and generates API documentation for it.
-  - Doxygen will allow us to generate an on-line documentation browser (in HTML) and/or an off-line reference manual in LaTeX  from a set of documented source files.

 **So, what's the value to Doxygen?**

 Some of Doxygen's output is extracted from the semantics of the source programs.
 Other parts are from special comments you embed in your code.
 The entire process requires a special configuration file that specifies exactly what you want to do.
 Just as your development directory usually has a *Makefile* that controls the build process, you also have a *Doxyfile* that contains the options used by Doxygen.So Doxygen automatically generates an example Doxyfile for you on request.